pulumi/terraform-provider-azurerm/website/docs/d/redis_cache.html.markdown

 * `rdb_storage_connection_string` - The Connection String to the Storage Account.
 Only supported for Premium SKU's.

-~> **Note:** There's a bug in the Redis API where the original storage connection string isn't being returned, which [is being tracked in this issue](https://github.com/Azure/azure-rest-api-specs/issues/3037).
-In the interim you can use [the `ignore_changes` attribute to ignore changes to this field](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) e.g.:

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: